Extra cover for your medical bills

 health insurance can help reduce the cost of hospital fees and

 Here we explain what private health insurance is, how to decide

 which cover is right for you, and what to be aware of when making a

 What is private health

 Private health insurance can help you pay hospital and medical

 costs not covered by Medicare.
-If you don't have private health
+In some cases,

 Look for a policy that includes the health and medical services

 you want.
 To find out what each insurer offers, read their Standard

 Information Statement.
 You can compare all private health insurers